Unveiling horizons in quantum critical collapse: Remarks on approaches based on canonical quantization

 Moreover, the construction for~\eqref{eq:selfsimilartensor} would suggest a universal $e^{2T}$ growth for all the angular $l$-modes.
 It is argued that since the commutator $i \Delta$ contains all $l$-modes and transforms with homothetic weight $e^{2T}$, the CCR would enforce an $e^{2T}$ type growth in the $l>0$ sector of the state.
 However, this does not follow, as the homothety-covariance of $\Delta$ is a global constraint on the full bidistribution, not a per-mode law: mode decompositions are non-unique, the homothety generator need not act diagonally in any chosen basis since it is not an isometry, and the Ward-type constraint can be realized by the integral over modes together with the transformed spectral measure/coefficient kernel, without any single mode growing exponentially.

 It is also incompatible with linear perturbation analysis in the context of critical collapse.
 Linear metric perturbations are decomposed into spherical harmonics and analyzed without imposing spherical symmetry.
 The result is robust: at most a single unstable $s$-wave exists; all $l>0$ sectors are stable/decaying.
 This linear analysis is kinematic, it does not depend on whether the source is classical or quantum.
 If the quantum state carries non-decaying or growing $l>0$ content in self-similar time, then $\delta \langle T_{\mu \nu} \rangle$ provides a growing source in those $l$ sectors, unless one imposes non-generic orthogonality or solvability conditions, which are not guaranteed by the CCR, positivity, or regularity.\footnote{There is no direct contradiction as~\cite{Zahn:2025tnh} is constructing a formal fixed-background state with scalar-only modes.
-But semiclassical consistency is not optional---the Einstein equations may simply rule out that state.
+But in applications to semiclassical critical collapse, one would additionally need to check consistency with the semiclassical Einstein equations, which may rule out certain states.
 Scalar fluctuations also source the metric at linear order when the background scalar field is nontrivial.
 Therefore, a meaningful scalar-only perturbation must still satisfy the constraints and boundary conditions of the full coupled system, so that it can serve as valid initial data for both field and geometry.
 Meanwhile, state-independent counterterms (including anomalies) are purely geometric and, on a spherically symmetric background, contribute only to the $l=0$ sector; they cannot cancel or absorb $l>0$ state structure.
 Thus, any persisting $l>0$ growth in the fixed-background state is incompatible with both linear perturbation theory and the semiclassical Einstein equation under the standard boundary conditions.}

 A common rebuttal is that ``higher-$l$ quantum fluctuations still yield a spherically symmetric $\langle T_{\mu \nu} \rangle$, hence they only source the $s$-wave geometry."
 However, this is a modeling choice as it rests on extra symmetry assumptions: the semiclassical Einstein equation sources the geometry through the mean field; and for it to remain purely $s$-wave, one must assume the quantum state is exactly rotationally invariant.
 It also overlooks a methodological mismatch.
 The no-growth result for $l>0$ in critical collapse was derived sector by sector without assuming spherical symmetry of perturbations.
 Consistency with that framework therefore does not require the state to be rotationally invariant.
 Invoking ``only $s$-wave fluctuations” to neutralize growing higher-$l$ quantum content effectively changes the problem being solved.